-All curves follow the same behavior; the initial network G suffers a more total impact than the network with optimized C (by removing links) (G_o).
-G_o does not grow as fast as G. How can this be explained?
+All curves follow the same behavior; the initial network G suffers a more total impact than the network with optimized C (by removing links) $(G_o)$ . $G_o$ does not grow as fast as G. How can this be explained?

-For the network G which has a lower C than G_o or G_s , it can be observed that a high number of failures caused a small increase of L. However, big changes in the L value due to link failures are rare.
-In contrast, results with the clustering coefficient optimization enabled have considerably smaller values that change L. This means that the network with higher C shows some impacts that are higher compared to the network with a lower clustering coefficient.
+For the network G which has a lower C than $G_o$ or $G_s$ , it can be observed that a high number of failures caused a small increase of L. However, big changes in the L value due to link failures are rare.
+In contrast, results with the clustering coefficient optimization enabled have considerably smaller values that change L. This means that certain numbers of impacts are small, but a higher number of impacts are higher compared to the network with lower clustering coefficient.

-Although there are higher impacts for the network with higher C, the total sum of the impact is always lower than the lower C network.
+Although the number of higher impacts are higher for the high C network, the total sum of the impact is always lower than the lower C network.
 Interestingly this is valid, although the optimized network has about 15% to 20% fewer numbers of links, which could be expected to make the network more receptive to sudden failures.
 This effect is against our intuitive understanding that more resources imply higher fault tolerance.
 By removing resources from the network, we would expect a decrease of the tolerance against faults.

 One important aspect of a high C is its stabilizing effect of sudden failures on L. In contrast to the initial network topology, a network with an optimized C consists of different node types: normal nodes and hubs.
 All nodes tend to cluster their direct neighbors and few of these clustered nodes have extra links connecting their clusters to other clusters.
 Assuming that the network will be affected by randomly occurring failures, the probability to hit a hub is smaller than to hit a normal node.
-In other words, a randomly occurring failure is unlikely to increase L, thus keeping L more stable (in terms of percent of change).
-In contrast, a random network with low C suffers steady increases of L with random failures [17].
+In other words, a randomly occurring failure is unlikely to increase L, thus keeping L more stable (in terms of percent of change in regard to the number of failures).
+In contrast, due to the low clustering coefficient, a random network, for example suffers steady increases of L with random failures [17].

-The network G_o is more tolerant to faults.
+The network $G_o$ is more tolerant to faults.
 However, due to the optimization procedure, links have been removed and therefore the average node degree k changed.
-In order to find out if the solely change in k is relevant to the increased fault tolerance and not the structural optimization, the same simulation has been done for a non-optimized network that has the same k as G_o and results have been included (G_s) into Fig. 4 and Table I. The figure shows that even if the resources are the same, the optimization towards a higher C has a significant impact on the fault tolerance of the network.
+In order to find out if the solely change in k is relevant to the increased fault tolerance and not the structural optimization, the same simulation has been done for a non-optimized network that has the same k as $G_o$ and results have been included $(G_s)$ into Fig. 3 and Table I. The figure shows that even if the resources are the same, the optimization towards a higher C has a significant impact on the fault tolerance of the network.